nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Is there a burning question you want answers for?
 The [FAQ](#faq) might have the answer.

 Before continuing, here are some important information you need to know about the User Guide:
-1. There are 2 different kinds of boxes that provide extra information.
+1. There are two different kinds of boxes that provide extra information.
     * *Notice boxes* provide important information that you should take note of.

       <box type="info" seamless>